Main nerves of the lower limb

 - Name the major nerves of the lower limb.

-- Discover the region supplied by each nerve.
+- Identify the region supplied by each nerve.

 The lower limb is supplied by the lumbosacral plexus and its two major nerve branches, the femoral nerve and sciatic nerve.

-In the anterior thigh you will find the femoral nerve, the largest branch of the lumbar plexus.
+The femoral nerve, the largest branch of the lumbar plexus, is located in the anterior thigh.
 The sciatic nerve travels down the posterior aspect of the lower limb.
-It branches from the sacral plexus and is the longest nerve in the body, spanning from the hip to the foot and measuring a whopping 2 cm in diameter!
+It branches from the sacral plexus and is the longest nerve in the body, spanning from the hip to the foot and measuring a whopping 2cm in diameter!

 To get a good visual of the course of these nerves though the lower limb, their branches and the regions they supply, watch the video below.